 A country with higher interest rates likely has a higher currency value than a nation with lower interest rates.

-While interest rate can be a major factor in influencing the exchange rates, the final determination of a currency exchange rate with a foreign currency is the result of a number of elements reflecting the country’s current financial situation, such as political and economical stability.
+While interest rate can be a significant factor in influencing the exchange rates, the final determination of a currency exchange rate with a foreign currency results from several elements reflecting the country’s current financial situation, such as political and economic stability.

 How To Save Money In Foreign Currency?

-There are four ways you can save money when using foreign currency or when you are in different time zones.
+There are four ways to save money when using foreign currency or when you are in different time zones.

 Use a credit card